nitad54448/yappari-5-1/README.md

 Also, the fitting parameters can be adjusted here : by default they are set to 500 iterations and a stop limit at 10E-8.

 __Developper commands__
 Can be used for manual control of programs, useful mostly for testing.
+Some commands are not available elsewhere, some examples :
+_smooth_active_ will make a Savitzky smooth on the active datasets _rndz>>1_ will add white noise to the impedance active datasets in the range Z-1% to Z+1% _rndzr_>>0.5_ will add white noise to the real part of the impedance in the range Z-0.5% to Z+0.5% Other accepted parameters are _rndzi>>u_ where u is the range in %; _rndf>>u_, _average_ will calculate the mean of Zr and Zi for the selected datasets.
+This function can be applied only to datasets measured at the same frequencies.

 ### About ###
 Brief help listing the version of the program.